jojie-m/safety-tracking-webapp/README.md

 # to run the program 🚀
 Clone the repository by writing:
 Git clone (+URL of this repo)
-Or download the zip and install nodejs and run it with react js By simply writing: ~ npm start .
+Or download the zip and install nodejs and run it
+By simply writing: ~ npm start .